opentrustlabs/opentrust-identity/README.md

 performing the initialization will upload their private key, which will be used to sign a JWT.
 That JWT will be verified by the certificate that was deployed to the server.

-In this scenario, only 1 person has the key, the web admin team (or devops team), which should NOT include the person performing initialization, has access to the server configuration.
-Once initialization is complete it cannot be re-performed, unless all of the data is truncated from the database and the proper environment variables are set.
+In this scenario, only 1 person has the key.
+The web admin team (or devops team), which should NOT include the person performing initialization, has access to the server configuration.
+And once initialization is complete it cannot be re-performed, unless all of the data is truncated from the database and the proper environment variables are set.
 After the initialization is complete, the web admin team (or devops team) should remove the environment settings for initialization and restart the server.